 Are you fascinated by human nature, by who we are and how we interact?
 Do you want to understand what impacts the shape of society around us and how it could be changed for the better?
-Then you will enjoy our joint course in psychology and sociology as it provides a challenging and stimulating environment for exploring these questions around the individual and society.
+If so, you will enjoy our BSc/BSc (Hons) in Psychology and Sociology: it provides a challenging and stimulating environment for exploring these questions around the individual and society.

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.

 You will be taught in lectures, seminars, practical workshops and laboratories.
 Outside these timetabled sessions you will be expected to continue learning through self-study.
 Your work will be assessed using a number of techniques, including essay writing, presentations, podcasts, report writing, critical reflections and examinations.